Yin Yoga: Stillness, Surrender, and Subtle Unfolding

 Athletes

-Yang-style practitioners needing balance and recovery.
+Yang-style practitioners needing balance and active recovery for their bodies.

 Chronic Tension

-People with chronic tension or fascial tightness.
+People with chronic tension or fascial tightness seeking deep release.

 Emotional Processing

-Those processing grief, trauma, or emotional density.
+Those processing grief, trauma, or emotional density through embodied practice.

 Meditative Seekers

-Students looking for meditative, non-performative yoga.
+Students looking for meditative, non-performative yoga practice.

 It may not suit:

-• Those seeking a high-energy or fast-paced practice
+- Those seeking a high-energy or fast-paced practice

-• Individuals with certain injuries or hypermobility (modifications are key)
+- Individuals with certain injuries or hypermobility (modifications are key)

 Yin Yoga is not about achieving—it's about allowing.